SI-03, Hòu Xī, 后溪, Back Stream

 Location

 On the ulnar border of the hand, in the substantial depression proximal to the head of the fifth metacarpal bone.
-This point is easier to locate when the hand is made into a loose fist.
+Easier if patient make a loose fist.

 Needling